Kenya Defence Forces: Moi Administration

-Organization of the Kenyan Armed Forces, 1975.
+Organisation of the Kenyan Armed Forces, 1975.

 The South African Institute for Security Studies wrote when Moi was still in power: "the Kenyan armed forces' reputation as a politically neutral establishment has been undermined by irrefutable evidence of tribal favouritism in the appointment of key posts.
 In the military (and also the Police and GSU), there is a virtual monopoly of President Moi's ethnic group, the Kalenjin, in the top brass.
 Of 18 military generals, at least a third are Kalenjin; of 20 brigadiers, 7 are Kalenjin—an ethnic group that accounts for only a tenth of Kenya's population.
 This obviously works to the disadvantage, especially, of the Kikuyu and the Luo."

 From the 1990s the Kenya Army became involved in United Nations peacekeeping operations, which, Hornsby says, 'offered both experience and a source of income for the army and its soldiers.'
 (The United Nations reimburses troop contributing countries for each soldier contributed.)
 Kenya's first peacekeeping deployment was to the United Nations Iran–Iraq Military Observer Group to supervise the ceasefire; then UNTAG in Namibia.
 From 1989 to 2001, Kenyan troops took part in UNTAG, UNOSOM, UNPROFOR, UNCRO (Croatia), UNTAES, UNOMIL, UNPREDEP in Macedonia (1996–1999), MONUA in Angola (1997–1999), and UNTAET in East Timor (1999–2001).
 In 1999–2000, women were integrated into the regular units of the military, and the Women's Service Corps disbanded.

 Kenyan Army Brig.
 Gen. Leonard Ngondi, Natural Fire Commanding Officer, left, greets U.S. Marine Lt.
 Col. Steve Nichols, left, at Camp Lonestar in Kenya, 2006.

 In the early 21st century, the Ministry of State for Defence, just like that of Internal Security and Provincial Administration, is part of the presidential machinery.
 All but senior military officers are appointed, promoted, and, if necessary, removed by the military's personnel system.
 The president appoints and retires senior military officers.
 Under the authority of the president as Commander-in-Chief, the Minister of Defence presides over the National Defence Council.
 The Chief of General Staff is the tactical, operational and administrative head of the military.
 Under the 2010 constitution, the defence forces can no longer be deployed for combat operations within Kenya without the approval of Parliament.